dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

 Object Permissions
 ^^^^^^^^^^^^^^^^^^^
 An object (resource / value) can grant the following permissions:
-  1. *knora-base:hasRestrictedViewPermission*: Allows a restricted view of the ob- ject, e.g. a view of an image with a watermark.
+  1. *knora-base:hasRestrictedViewPermission*: Allows a restricted view of the object, e.g. a view of an image with a watermark.
   2. *knora-base:hasViewPermission*: Allows an unrestricted view of the object.
-Hav- ing view permission on a resource only a ects the user’s ability to view information about the resource other than its values.
+Having view permission on a resource only affects the user’s ability to view information about the resource other than its values.
 To view a value, she must have view permission on the value itself.
   3. *knora-base:hasModifyPermission*: For values, this permission allows a new version of a value to be created.
 For resources, this allows the user to create a new value (as opposed to a new version of an existing value), or to change information about the resource other than its values.
 When he wants to make a new version of a value, his permissions on the containing resource are not relevant.
 However, when he wants to change the target of a link, the old link must be deleted and a new one created, so he needs modify permission on the resource.
   4. *knora-base:hasDeletePermission*: Allows the item to be marked as deleted.